 Bangkok hosts one of the world’s most interesting street food scenes as it is part of the rich food culture the country has and it has something to offer for everyone.
 You can get almost everything they serve in restaurants on Bangkok streets as well while prices can get dirt cheap.
 Although over the past few years, the Bangkok street food scene drastically changed due to government policy, there is still so much street food in Bangkok to explore.
 In this article, we will tell you where to find the best street food in Bangkok, what you should not miss and give you a list of some of the most famous street food vendors the city has.

-7. Famous streets to find amazing local restaurants;
+- 7. Best streets to find amazing local restaurants

 1. Our definition of Bangkok Street Food